Self-Hosting

 Before setting up a self-hosted worker, ensure you have:

-Docker installed — The worker uses Docker to run agent tasks.
+Docker installed (Docker backend only) — The worker uses Docker to run agent tasks in isolated containers.
+The Docker daemon must run Linux containers (Windows containers are not supported).
 Verify Docker is installed and running with

 A team API key — In the Warp app, go to Settings > Platform to create a team-scoped API key.